Smart #3 review

 Space in the Smart #3 is good all round, and up front there’s plenty of leg room and head clearance for 6ft tall occupants.

-Stowage space is generous, too, with a couple of cupholders, large door bins, a storage cubby under the armrest, a generous space below the centre console and a spot to wirelessly charge your phone (on versions that have this feature).
+Stowage space is generous too, with a couple of cupholders, large door bins, a storage cubby under the armrest, a generous space below the centre console and a spot to wirelessly charge your phone (on versions that have this feature).

 In the back, head room is better than you might imagine for an SUV with such a rakish roof line.
-A six-footer won’t be brushing their head against the panoramic glass roof, and leg room is surprisingly generous (the extra 35mm between front and rear wheels compared with the #1 helps here).
+A six-footer won’t be brushing their head against the panoramic glass roof, and leg room is surprisingly generous (the extra 35mm between front and rear wheels compared with the Smart #1 helps here).

 The almost flat floor (common to most electric SUVs) even makes life relatively comfy for someone sitting in the middle seat.
-Mind you, the #3 is no Enyaq Coupé – that car is a limo by comparison.
+Mind you, the #3 is no Skoda Enyaq Coupé – that car is a limo by comparison.

-The rear seatback can be folded down in a 60/40 split, so it's not as versatile as the 40/20/40 split you get in a Peugeot E-3008.
+The rear seatback can be folded down in a 60/40 split, so it's not as versatile as the 40/20/40 split you get in a Peugeot e-3008.
 However, there is at least a ski hatch in the middle, so you can poke long items through between two passengers.
 The #3 does lose out on the sliding rear seat function that boosts versatility in the #1, though.

 The #3 has a 370-litre boot, which gives you a decent amount of luggage space, although not quite as much as in the Volvo EC40 (413 litres).
-If you need to lug around loads luggage, take a look at the e-3008 (520 litres), Audi Q4 e-tron (535 litres) or Skoda Enyaq Coupé (570 litres).
+If you need to lug around loads of luggage, take a look at the e-3008 (520 litres), Audi Q4 e-tron (535 litres) or Enyaq Coupé (570 litres).

 There's some underfloor storage for charging cables in the #3, plus a 15-litre front boot under the bonnet.
 A powered tailgate is standard on all trims.